 - You may also be able to configure an IMAP mail client, such as Thunderbird or Windows Live Mail, to retrieve mail from the Cyrus mail system; see Reading your Cyrus email .

 Note: The options above are simply different clients with which to read your email.
 They are independent of your mailbox.
 To change between them, you do not have to set up special forwarding for your mail.
 Regardless of the client you use, incoming mail will be delivered to your account on the Cyrus mail system.

-If you need integrated messaging features such as a shared departmental calendar, an Exchange account may be appropriate.
-Exchange accounts are available for staff and faculty at all IU campuses, and for sponsored students at IU Bloomington and IUPUI.
+Exchange accounts provide integrated messaging features, such as shared departmental calendars, in addition to email.
+Exchange accounts are available for staff, faculty, and graduate or professional students, and for sponsored undergraduate students.
 For more, see At IU, what are Exchange accounts, and how do I get one?

 You may access your Exchange account as follows:

 - If you usually read mail from a desktop computer connected to the campus network, you can use Outlook with an Exchange account to manage your mail, calendar, meeting arrangements, resource reservations, contacts, tasks, and to-do lists.
 See At IU, using Outlook 2013, 2010, or 2007, how do I access my Exchange mailbox?